SelectandStart/ugcms/README.md

   - Visitor statistics
   - Ban and donation data
   - Audit logs for transparency
+  - Google Analytics and Google Tag Manager are supported, just follow the instructions!
+  - Only users with the correct permissions can set/see Analytics API information
+  - Track how users view your site
   - And more…

 ### Streamlined Donation Management